 Vice President of Professional Development

-The vice president of professional development plans and implements the annual Get Smart conference and may plan other workshops or seminars throughout the year which offer training and the opportunity to learn about trends and developments in the communications workplace.
+The vice president of professional development plans and implements the annual Get Smart conference which offers training and the opportunity to learn about trends and developments in the communications workplace.
 This event takes place in the fall.

 Vice President of Career Services